sunildasu1234/pythonFlaskApp/README.md

-# chuck-norris-pythonPython wrapper for "The Internet Chuck Norris Database" http://www.icndb.com/api/ and compatible with python 2 & 3.
+# chuck-norris-pythonPython wrapper for "The Chuck Norris from API https://api.chucknorris.io/ and compatible with python 2 & 3.
 Python wrapper for Chuck Norris jokes from API https://api.chucknorris.io/

 #### Installation: